vosechu/vosechu.github.io/curriculum/performance-metrics.md

 ### Performance Metrics

 Students will be expected to perform at an intermediate level or above.

 Students at a basic level will be able to:

+* NEW: Use inline, embedded, or external styles and understand how styles are applied
+* Identify potential problems caused by inline styles
+* NEW: Be able to do simple floats
 * Include external stylesheets
 * Include vendor provided frameworks
-* Implement an HTML structure informed by a CSS framework or style-guide
 * Use IDs and classes to reference styles in an external stylesheet
-* Identify potential problems caused by inline styles
 * Discuss the differences between block and inline
+* Implement an HTML structure informed by a CSS framework or style-guide
+* NEW: Understand margin vs padding
+* NEW: Understand weighting and cascade
+* NEW: Be able to center content

 Students at an intermediate level will be able to:

 * Use a preprocessor to create styles for a webpage
 * Scope individual pages to an id or class on the body
 * Use floats/inline-block to create horizontal menus or blocks of content